juditllor/juditllor/README.md

 # <span style="color:pink">Hi!
 My name is Judit Llorens</span>
 ### <span style="color:pink">MSc in Business Analytics and Big Data (AI)</span>

-I'm a MSc in Business Analytics and Big Data student at IE with a specialization in Advanced AI, focusing on deep learning, NLP, Computer Vision, MLOps, and sustainability.
+I'm a MSc in Business Analytics and Big Data student at IE with a specialization in Advanced AI, focusing on Deep Learning, NLP, Computer Vision, MLOps, and sustainability.

 A versatile professional with a track record in the Consulting, Manufacturing sector, and Food Industry.
 Possessing a strong ability to adapt and demonstrate creativity in approaching challenges.
 Proactive, skilled in data analysis languages and Business Intelligence solutions, having participated in a diverse amount of projects involving SQL, machine learning, and deep learning.
 Passionate about problem-solving and a team player.

 My objective is to learn new things related to data and innovation!

+## 💼 Experience

+- Data Scientist at [Company/Organization]
+- Data Analyst at [Company/Organization]

 ## 🎓 Certifications